jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ![Autocompletion in Atom text editor makes calling *WhiteboxTools* functions easier.](./img/wbt_auotcomplete.png)

-Sometimes, however, it can be useful to print a complete list of available tools:
+Sometimes it can be useful to print a complete list of available tools:

 ~~~~{.python .numberLines}
 print(wbt.list_tools()) # List all tools in WhiteboxTools